 Who Was Ida B. Wells?

-Ida Bell Wells, better known as Ida B. Wells, was an African American journalist, abolitionist and feminist who led an anti-lynching crusade in the United States in the 1890s.
+Ida B. Wells was an African American journalist, abolitionist and feminist who led an anti-lynching crusade in the United States in the 1890s.
 She went on to found and become integral in groups striving for African American justice.

 Early Life, Family and Education